Ogaden: Menelik's invasions and Anglo-Ethiopian Treaty (1887–1897)

+After the Battle of Chelenqo, where the Emirate of Harar's extensive forces were vanquished by the Abyssinians, the emir Abdullahi II, sought refuge in the Ogaden.
 In 1887, Ethiopian Emperor Menelik II conquered the city of Harar during his efforts to expand the empire and in 1891, announced a programme of ambitious colonialism to the European powers.
 This marked the start of a tentative yet violent invasion into the Ogaden region.
 In the first phase of Ethiopian penetration into the region, Menelik dispatched his troops from occupied Harar on frequent raids that terrorized the region.
 Indiscriminate killing and looting was commonplace before the raiding soldiers returned to their bases with stolen livestock.
 Repeatedly between 1890 and 1900, Ethiopian raiding parties into the Ogaden caused devastation.
 Imperial military expeditions dispatched into the Ogaden engaged in the torching of Somali settlements, and foreign travelers in the region widely reported countless stories of suffering at the hands of the Abyssinian invaders.

 Menelik's expansion into Somali inhabited territory coincided with the European colonial advances in the Horn of Africa, during which the Ethiopian Empire imported a significant amount of arms from European powers.
 The large scale importation of European arms completely upset the balance of power between the Somalis and the Ethiopian Empire, as the colonial powers blocked Somalis from receiving firearms.
 However the Ethiopians were also defeated numerous times by poorly armed Somalis such as in 1890 near Imi where Makonnen's troops had suffered a large defeat to Somali warriors.
 A British hunter Colonel Swayne, who visited Imi in February 1893, was shown "the remains of the bivouac of an enormous Abyssinian army which had been defeated some two or three years before."